Resources

 Why I Love This Resource: This is one of the best interviews I have ever seen.
 There is so much strength and vulnerability and power in this conversation.
 Alok is a brilliant activist, scholar, and artist, and I can’t help but be inspired and learn something new and feel called in with love every time I watch them.

-I highly recommend this for anyone at any stage of their DEIJ journey, especially for those examining the intersections of patriarchy, masculinity and gender, and race in justice.
+I highly recommend this for anyone at any stage of their culture development journey, especially for those examining the intersections of patriarchy, masculinity and gender.

 RACE CAPITAL: BEYOND THE NONPROFIT INDUSTRIAL COMPLEX